-No. 14043
+No. 20719

-NETHERLANDS and CZECHOSLOVAKIA
+NETHERLANDS and REPUBLIC OF KOREA

-Convention for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income and on capital (with protocol).
-Signed at Prague on 4 March 1974
+Convention for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income (with protocol).
+Signed at Seoul on 25 October 1978

+Authentic text: English.

-Authentic texts: Dutch, Czech and English.
-Registered by the Netherlands on 20 May 1975.
+Registered by the Netherlands on 30 January 1982.

-PAYS-BAS et TCHÉCOSLOVAQUIE
+PAYS-BAS et RÉPUBLIQUE DE CORÉE

-Convention tendant à éviter la double imposition et à prévenir l'évasion fiscale en matière d'impôts sur le revenu et sur la fortune (avec protocole).
-Signée à Prague le 4 mars 1974
+Convention tendant à éviter la double imposition et à prévenir l'évasion fiscale en matière d'impôts sur le revenu (avec protocole).
+Signée à Séoul le 25 octobre 1978

+Texte authentique: anglais.

-Textes authentiques : néerlandais, tchèque et anglais.
-Enregistrée par les Pays-Bas le 20 mai 1975.
-CONVENTION' BETWEEN THE KINGDOM OF THE NETHERLANDS AND THE CZECHOSLOVAK SOCIALIST REPUBLIC FOR THE AVOIDANCE OF DOUBLE TAXATION AND THE PREVENTION OF FISCAL EVASION WITH RESPECT TO TAXES ON INCOME AND ON CAPITAL
+Enregistrée par les Pays-Bas le 30 janvier 1982.

+CONVENTION BETWEEN THE KINGDOM OF THE NETHER-LANDS AND THE REPUBLIC OF KOREA FOR THE AVOID-ANCE OF DOUBLE TAXATION AND THE PREVENTION OF FISCAL EVASION WITH RESPECT TO TAXES ON INCOME

-The Government of the Kingdom of the Netherlands and the Government of the Czechoslovak Socialist Republic,
+The Government of the Kingdom of the Netherlands and the Government of the Republic of Korea,

-Desiring to conclude a convention for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income and on capital,
+Desiring to conclude a convention for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income,